 How to quit smoking

-Is quit smoking one of your New Year resolutions?
+Is quitting smoking one of your New Year resolutions?
 Okay, it’s a challenge, but now there’s more help available than ever.
 Follow our guide and these 5 steps:

 1. Motivate yourself